 Restomodders, on the other hand, strive to keep the vehicle’s vintage appearance while increasing its performance, safety, and comfort while driving.
-It may appear to be a classic on the outside, but underneath the hood, it’s a completely different vehicle.
+It may appear a classic on the outside, but underneath the hood, it’s an entirely different vehicle.
 Traditionalists emphasize form above function, whereas restomodders prefer function over form.

 Choosing a side

 The trouble is that choosing one side or the other is not so simple.
-You can find yourself toeing the line because, after all, both sides have important points to make.
+You can find yourself toeing the line because both sides have important points to make.
 If the antique automobile in issue is exceedingly uncommon, restoration may be the best option for preserving the vehicle’s heritage.

-However, if you require a reliable vehicle to transport your children to and from school and to commute to work every day, there’s nothing wrong with restomodding your vehicle and updating the safety features with new technology (i.e., brakes, safer seat belts, etc).
+However, suppose you require a reliable vehicle to transport your children to and from school and to commute to work every day.
+In that case, there’s nothing wrong with restomodding your vehicle and updating the safety features with new technology (i.e., brakes, safer seat belts, etc).

-True restoration is a long, difficult, and costly process.
-That is why many individuals believe that a restomod is the preferable option.
-As parts become more plentiful, less expensive, and more accessible.
-If you have a sufficient budget, though, you can overcome all of these problems.
+Proper restoration is a long, complex, and costly process.
+That is why many individuals believe that a restomod is preferable as parts become more plentiful, less expensive, and more accessible.
+If you have a sufficient budget, you can overcome all these problems.

 What effect do changes have on value?

-As we all know, a classic that has been restored to its original condition will command a higher price than a restomod.
+As we all know, a classic restored to its original condition will command a higher price than a restomod.
 Restomod vehicles, on the other hand, can fetch a high price, especially if you can locate a customer looking for a vehicle with certain modern-day modifications in mind.

-Be aware that modifications made just for the purpose of changing the vehicle’s aesthetics, which is a manifestation of art, will almost certainly lower the price.
-However, updating your old car’s engine would almost certainly bring you a good price from the right buyer.
+Be aware that modifications to change the vehicle’s aesthetics, a manifestation of art, will certainly lower the price.
+However, updating your old car’s engine would almost certainly bring you a reasonable price from the right buyer.

 Traditionalists who are die-hard

-Hardcore purists/traditionalists have just recently begun to adopt the European approach to conserving old autos.
+Hardcore purists/traditionalists have recently begun adopting the European approach to conserving old autos.
 The American meaning of classic car restoration is to make it look as new as possible while keeping the original parts.
 This is accomplished by using new paint, waxing, and other methods.

-However, a new generation of traditionalists thinks that a historic automobile should be preserved in its original condition, including dents and corrosion.
+However, a new generation of traditionalists thinks a historic automobile should be preserved in its original condition, including dents and corrosion.
 Even if a car item fails, it must be fixed while retaining its original appearance, no matter how many dents it has.
-It’s evident that these people want to preserve every detail of their historic car’s history.
+These people want to preserve every detail of their historic car’s history.